rjgleave/aws-cloudformation-nested-stacks/app1-simple-cross-stack-export/README.md

 # A Simple Example of Cross-stack Resources Sharing
-Cross-account sharing allows an instantiated stack to be consumed by other stacks.
-This is not an approach where you are reusing code.
-You are not creating a new stack.
-You are simply sharing the resource outputs of an existing stack within other stacks.
+Cross-account sharing allows an existing, instantiated stack to be consumed by other stacks.
+In this case you are not reusing code or creating a new stack.
+You are simply pointing to a shared resource of an existing stack to reuse it.

 Cross-stack Resource Sharing Steps:
-1. Identify a resource which should be shared as a component for other stacks to consume.
-	* Create a cloudformation template to define the stack.
+1. Create a cloudformation template to define the share resource.
-		* Follow the naming convention for shared resources described in Section 8.
+	* Follow the naming convention for shared resources described in the main ReadMe.
 	* It should be stored in the ‘shared-resources folder’.
 Do not put a shared resource template in the folder belonging to any individual application, since it will be shared by multiple apps.
-	* Modify the Outputs section to include an Export section.
+	* Modify the Outputs section of the template to include an Export section.
 In the example below, four properties of shared resource stack are identified for export.

 	![Export Statements](https://github.com/rjgleave/aws-cloudformation-nested-stacks/blob/master/assets/exported-resources.png)